SamarthBhatia/SelfGrowNetworkDefense/status.md

     - Corrected keyword usage in `TPM::new`.
 - **Global Topology Isolation:**
     - Implemented blacklisting logic in `CellAction::Disconnect` to allow logical isolation even in broadcast mode.
-    - Updated `MorphogeneticApp::step` to filter incoming signals from blacklisted neighbors in Global mode.
+    - Updated `MorphogeneticApp::step` to filter incoming signals from blacklisted sources in Global mode.
     - Restored `Graph` mode logic in `step` to strictly follow adjacency lists.
+- **Swarm Trust Hardening:**
+    - Upgraded `TPM` simulation to use true asymmetric cryptography (`ed25519-dalek`) with a registry of public keys, ensuring `SecurityCell` logic cannot access secrets.
+    - Implemented robust signature generation and verification binding `step`, `payload_hash`, and `cell_id`.

 ### In Progress
 - Analyzing the effectiveness of defense evolution (genome drift) under adversarial pressure.